Company at home late this afternoon.

 I can see the baby kangaroo is getting quite big now, hanging out of the pouch.
 Obviously a few months old.

-Will leave the pouch completely between 7 and 10 months of age.
+Will leave the pouch completely at about 9-12 months of age.

 It’s a full pouch hanging down stuffed with baby.
 I’m always amazed how joeys keep fitting in the pouch as they grow.
 Head and possibly parts of legs & tail in view.